USB3pt0/ThisPollOfMine/README.md

 5. Next is shortQuestionText, which is what's above the doors during the game while you're choosing as a team.
 6. Lastly there'll be 8 choices, that you must have an entry for each in.
 7. Once you entered the last choice, the window will close and generate a folder for the poll ID as well as a content.jet.
 Generate a question.ogg, either a silent audio file, a placeholder file, cut Laverne's voice into something for it, use TTS/ML voices...whatever.
 Needs to be there or the game will softlock.
 8. Copy the generated folder(s) to [Poll Mine folder]/SurveyBombQuestions, and copy the content from content.jet to SurveyBombQuestions.jet.
 You can delete whatever out of there if you wish, or make an empty file using them as a structure and back them up like I do.
+Ensure to not copy the very last comma from the content.jet file, as any trailing commas will make the application think there's still data to read, unless there is still a poll entry after it.
 9. Run Poll Mine.
 It should now select from the polls you added.

 # NOTES